nisarem/MidCamp/README.md

 - https://www.rtl.fr/actu/debats-societe/paris-pourquoi-les-velib-electriques-fonctionnels-sont-rares-depuis-plusieurs-jours-7900345931

 ## Problem Statement
-The primary questions this project seeks to answer are:
+The primary question this project seeks to answer are:

 Is the Velib service efficient enough to satisfy the demand for bike rentals?
 What factors influence the availability of Velib bikes at rental stations in Paris?